 What is Gluten?

 Gluten is the component found in wheat, which makes half of the protein itself.
 The chewiness of the dough and bread is because of gluten.
 It is the component that acts as a glue to hold these materials together.
-Although the human body does not digest gluten and also it does not add any value to our food, still, we usually add it to our diet.
-In fact, it moves through our body ruining our digestive system, and then can move out of our body through bowel movements, like corn.
+Although the human body does not digest gluten, it does not add value to our food; we usually add it to our diet.
+In fact, it moves through our body, ruining our digestive system, and then can move out of our body through bowel movements, like corn.

 The main question that arises is that when it does not contribute to the nutritional value, then why is it still added to our diets?
 Gluten is readily available in the foods like pasta and bread that we eat in masses.
 But in order to control gut problems, it is best to control the consumption of gluten.

 It is usually assumed that only people with celiac disease suffer from Gluten intolerance, but this is not true.
 Others can also have problems with gluten.
 Numerous problems like leaky gut, acid reflux, bloating, and some more uncomfortable side effects can be observed in the starters.

 Some other medical reasons are also responsible for the intolerance to this wheat-prone component.
 One of the reasons is that our body starts developing an immune response to gluten, which in turn causes wheat allergy and therefore attacks our body.
 Another reason is the non – celiac gluten sensitivity.
 In this condition, the person does not suffer from any other health problem that can result in stomach discomforts or any other gastrointestinal symptoms.
 Another reason for gluten intolerance is the presence of a substance named zonulin, which results in some inflammatory responses in the gut and also causes a leaky gut.

 In North America, almost 10% of the individuals are shown to suffer from symptoms that are related to gluten disorder.